BlogRenting in Colombia

 Frequently asked questions

 At least 8 to 10 photos.
-Cover all bedrooms, bathrooms, kitchen, common areas if they exist, and the building facade.
-Listings with more photos and good lighting generate two to three times more contacts than those with few images.
+Cover all rooms, bathrooms, the kitchen, common areas if they exist, and the building facade.
+Ads with more photos and good lighting generate two to three times more leads than those with few images.

-❓ Should I include the administration fee in the rental price?
+❓ Should I include the HOA fee (administración) in the rental price?

-You don't need to include it in the price, but you should mention it separately and clearly.
-Hiding the administration fee or not mentioning it generates frustration and complaints from tenants who discover the actual cost after calling.
+You don't need to include it in the price, but you must mention it separately and clearly.
+Hiding the HOA fee or not mentioning it generates frustration and complaints from tenants who discover the real cost after calling.
 Transparency filters better from the start.

-❓ Can I publish a property that still has a tenant?
+❓ Can I post a property that still has a tenant?

-Yes, but specify the exact availability date in the listing.
-You avoid unnecessary visits to the current tenant and filter only interested parties who can wait.
+Yes, but specify the exact availability date in the ad.
+You avoid unnecessary visits for the current tenant and filter only for interested parties who can wait.
 Many buyers have flexibility if the date is clear.

-❓ Do I need the deed ready to publish the listing?
+❓ Do I need the deed (escritura) ready to post the ad?

-To publish the listing, no. To close the sale, yes.
+To post the ad, no. To close the sale, yes.
 Having it ready beforehand speeds up the process when a serious buyer arrives.
-A recent freedom and tradition certificate (maximum 30 days old) is what interested parties most often request to verify there are no liens.
+A recent certificate of freedom and tradition (maximum 30 days old) is what interested parties ask for most to verify that there are no liens.

-❓ Can I publish on multiple platforms at the same time?
+❓ Can I post on several platforms at the same time?

-Yes, and it's recommended.
-Publishing on Colombia Move, in Facebook groups, and in your contact network at the same time increases visibility.
-The only rule: when you find a tenant or buyer, take down the listing from everywhere that same day.
+Yes, and it is recommended.
+Posting on Colombia Move, in Facebook groups, and within your network of contacts at the same time increases visibility.
+The only rule: when you find a tenant or buyer, take the ad down from everywhere that same day.

-With this complete checklist, your listing will have everything buyers and tenants need to make a decision.
-Complete information, clear photos, honest price, and easy contact—that's what turns a listing into a signed contract.
+With this complete checklist, your ad will have everything buyers and tenants need to make a decision.
+Complete information, clear photos, honest price, and easy contact—that is what turns an ad into a signed contract.

 Do you have questions about how to review the rental contract before signing?
-Read this guide: Everything you should review before signing a rental.
+Read this guide: Everything you should check before signing a lease.

-Something wasn't clear to you or you want to share your experience publishing in Colombia?
+Is something unclear or do you want to share your experience posting in Colombia?
 Leave it in the comments or consult directly with other owners and buyers at colombiamove.com/comunidad.

 Comments